niggleslow/CS3245-Homework3/README.txt

 1. Extract queries from the query file
 2. For each query in file:
     2.1.
 Tokenize the raw query into list of query tokens 2.2.
-Using the query tokens, create the Reversed Polish Notation version of the BOOLEAN expression
-3. Evaluate each RPN-ed BOOLEAN expression sequentially with the aid of a temporary stack.
-4. Sort each result in ascending order
-5. Write to output file
+Calculate the query vector (using ltc)
+3. Calculate the document vectors (using lnc scheme)
+4. Using document vectors and query vector from steps 2 and 3, calculate the score similarity of each document with respect to the query
+5. Rank the scores and obtain the top 10 results
+6. Write the docIDs into the output_file
+7. Repeat steps 2 - 6 for the rest of the queries
-6. Close all remaining open files - output_file, postings_file
+7. Close all remaining open files - output_file, postings_file
-7. End of Searching
+8. End of Searching

 * NOTE * Description of helper classes can be found at the top of each respective class :)